Lorrieto/Lorrieto/README.md

-- I’m @Lorry (the name changes cause I receive a lot of nicknames every year so thats not up to me)
+- I’m @Lorry (the name changes cause I receive a new nickname every year so thats not up to me)
-- Game development, VR and AI in and outside game development.
+- Im into Game development, VR and AI in and outside game development.
 - Reach me via my email @lorrahngobeni.ln@gmail.com

 <!---